Wadjet-Industries/photos/README.md

 1. [Screenshots](#screenshots)

 ## Description
 The microservice that I initially inherited had a page load time of > 3s for one real client visiting the page, without stress testing for multiple users per second.
-By refactoring the back-end to use PostgreSQL instead of MongoDB, I was able to decrease page rendering times to < 25 ms. Using Loader.io as a stress tester and newRelic as my metrics watcher, I stress tested my proxy server and found that it could only handle 150-160 Requests per second with a latency of 500 ms and an error rate of 14%.
-After additional configuration, refactoring, and implementation of load balancing and Redis caching, I was able to increase my throughput to 1900 RPS.
+By refactoring the back-end to use PostgreSQL instead of MongoDB, I was able to decrease page rendering times to < 25 ms. Using Loader.io as a stress tester and newRelic as my metrics watcher, I stress tested my proxy server and found that it could only handle 150-160 Requests per second with a latency of 1500 ms and an error rate of 14%.
+After additional configuration, refactoring, and implementation of load balancing and Redis caching, I was able to increase my throughput to 1900 RPS with under 50 ms latency and an error rate of less than 1%.
 For any further questions, please ask me about this project.

 ## Requirements